pickyourtrail_logo

 7. Cinque Terre

-Five pastel-painted fishing villages clinging to steep cliffs above the Ligurian Sea, Cinque Terre is unlike any destination in Europe.
-Hike the coastal trails between villages for views that feel almost unreal.
-The combination of colourful architecture, fresh seafood, and epic ocean vistas makes this one of the most photographed spots in Italy.
+Five pastel-painted fishing villages clinging to cliffs above the Ligurian Sea, Cinque Terre is unlike anywhere else in Europe.
+Hike the coastal trails between villages for views that feel unreal.
+Choose Cinque Terre if you’d rather walk between villages on a budget and prioritise scenery over nightlife

 • Best Time to Visit: April–June and September–October